Fepozopo/bsc-hotsheet-update/README.md

 1. Clone the repository and navigate to the project root in a terminal.
 2. Run `make <target>` to build and run the program.
 Replace `<target>` with one of the following targets: `windows-amd`, `windows-arm`, `linux-amd`, `linux-arm`, `macos-amd`, or `macos-arm`.
-3. The program will open a GUI window to select the product line to update and the files to update.
-4. Select the Excel document you want to update, the stock report file, and the sales report file.
-5. The program will create a new updated Excel document with the data from the two reports.

 ## Usage